-What is a Ventilated Laboratory (Drying) Oven?
+What is a Laboratory Oven / Ventilated Oven?

-Laboratory oven temperatures typically range from ambient to above 300°C. They are available in gravity (natural), mechanical (forced) convection, and vacuum pump for routine heating and drying applications.
+A laboratory oven’s temperature typically range from ambient to above 300°C. They are available in gravity (natural), mechanical (forced) convection, and vacuum pump for routine heating and drying applications.
 For labs with temperature uniformity, stability and accuracy requirements, advanced protocol ovens are available to meet such demanding requirements.

 - The heating and drying of glassware or autoclaving lab supplies for sterilisation purposes

 - Material testing to determine tensile strength, deformation and resiliency of manufactured products, solder strength in circuit boards and more.

 - Burn-in test for detecting early failures in manufactured integrated circuits

 Specialised use of laboratory ovens are carried out in biological, forensic and environmental labs.
 The natural sciences utilise laboratory ovens to advance the pace of research in the following ways: